 Placing students' interests and well-being first by regulating and promoting excellence in teaching.

-Trusted to regulate the teaching profession.
+Trusted to regulate the teaching profession in Ontario.

 The Ontario College of Teachers commits to:

 - inclusivity and respect for diversity; and

 - respectfulness and teamwork between the College Council, staff and stakeholder community, each respecting the other's role.

 - STRENGTHEN TRANSPARENCY AND ACCOUNTABILITY:

 - develop objective and subjective key performance indicators for the College that are measurable, observable and perceivable;

 - make improvements to the discipline process to better reflect public expectations; and

 - use plain language internally and externally in all communications to better connect the public and College members to the work of the College.

 - focus more on managing risk and less on operational issues in Council meetings;